haevg-rz/LearnToCode/Examples/UsingApiForPush/README.md

 ![Screenshot](Assets/Screenshot.jpg)

-This is a very trival example for making http requests against an API.
+This is a very trivial example for making http requests against an API.

 ## Background

 Your smartphone is getting a lot of push notifications for a lot of different apps.
 But the apps are not pulling (check every second for incoming messages), there is a central server to which your smartphone is all the time connected.
-This permanent connection will reveice all notifications for all apps.
+This permanent connection will receive all notifications for all apps.

 "Push technology, or server push, is a style of Internet-based communication where the request for a given transaction is initiated by the publisher or central server.
 It is contrasted with pull/get, where the request for the transmission of information is initiated by the receiver or client."
 [https://en.wikipedia.org/wiki/Push_technology](https://en.wikipedia.org/wiki/Push_technology)

 ## Prearrangement